 Christians are encouraged in the Bible to observe the principles of modesty, to avoid drawing attention to themselves, and to glorify God in all their behavior.
-GCS seeks to maintain an appropriate educational environment, so modesty, neatness, and cleanliness are essential.
+GCS seeks to maintain an appropriate educational environment, as such modesty, neatness, and cleanliness are essential.
 Clothing or hairstyles that distract from the educational process or that draw attention are not appropriate.
-Dress standards are part of all workplaces and a way for all to demonstrate positive leadership.
+Dress standards are part of all workplaces and a way for all to demonstrate positive leadership and humility.
 Extremes in fashions are considered inappropriate and distracting.
-Parents are expected to monitor their student's dress.
+Parents are expected to monitor their student's dress each day and before they come to school.
 If the student's clothing does not reflect modesty or neatness, they may be required to remain in the school office until they can change into appropriate clothing or their parents can bring appropriate clothing.
 In cases where parents have questions or have not monitored the student's dress which leads to a violation of the dress code, the administration will be the final authority.